frendsick/torth/docs/getting_started.md

 ## Compile the compiler

 The Torth compiler does not ship with the repository.
-Instead, you have to compile the compiler from its [Assembly version](../bootstrap/torth.asm).
+Instead, you must compile it from its [Assembly version](../bootstrap/torth.asm).

-1. Clone the [Torth](https://github.com/CyberPaddy/torth) repository from Github
+1. Clone the [Torth](https://github.com/CyberPaddy/torth) repository from GitHub
-1. Compile the Assembly source code with NASM using `make` command
+1. Compile the Assembly source code with NASM using the `make` command

 ```sh
 $ git clone https://github.com/CyberPaddy/torth.git